Updated: Jan 25

-However, if you are on budget, the two brands I recommend in the lower price range are Seagull, and Simon & Patrick.
+However, if you are on budget, the brands I recommend in the lower price range are Yamaha, Seagull, and Simon and Patrick.
 You could always upgrade to a better guitar later.
 Guitars are generally easy to sell or trade in.

 Make sure the guitar is comfortable to hold -- not too big to get your arms around especially if you are a smaller person.
 The Dreadnought guitar is the most popular shape for steel string acoustics because their large bodies give great response in both the bass and high frequencies.
 But they are rather big and if you're on the petite side they may be uncomfortable to play.

 One thing to seek out is lower "action" -- this means that the strings are not too high above the fretboard so that you don't have to push too hard to fret the notes.
 Action is usually measured at the 12th fret.
 Compare how high the strings are at the 12-fret on different guitars.

 Some cheap guitars have high action, which means it will be harder on your fingers, especially for a beginner.
 Many stores will do a free "setup" of a guitar after you buy it, which could include lowering the action.

 For acoustic guitars, companies spend a lot of money marketing solid wood tops versus plywood.
 Guitars with solid wood tops tend to sound better, however, they are more expensive.
 If your budget is limited, don't be too concerned about this.
 The difference is minimal, especially to a beginner's ears.
 It's more important to get a guitar that is comfortable to play.